gtuja/GSL/README.md

 - [TOC](#toc)
 - GSL is a collection of C libraries for enbeded devices.
-- GCL is comprised of NOS and modules that implement general purpose features.
+- GSL is comprised of NOS and modules that implement general purpose features.
-- GCL shall be deployed as a platform independant static library.
+- GSL shall be deployed as a platform independant static library.
 - Keep in mind [Golden ratio](https://en.m.wikipedia.org/wiki/Golden_ratio) and [Affordance](https://en.m.wikipedia.org/wiki/Affordance), divide and conquer with [Occam's razor](https://en.m.wikipedia.org/wiki/Occam%27s_razor).

 </details>